 The major factor influencing whether a region developed a timber framing culture was the type of forests found in the region.
 Areas with softwood forests did not tend to develop timber framing.
 Since softwoods grow more quickly than hardwoods, and also tend to grow long and straight, these regions preferred to construct log homes instead.
 This is why Russia and the Scandinavian countries are better known for their log home cultures rather than timber framing.
 Throughout the rest of Europe, timber framing was more common.

 Early timber framing used crude engineering, but modern timber framing developed around the time of ancient Rome.
 In fact, the 79 AD eruption of Mount Vesuvius preserved several timber frame structures at Herculaneum.
 These buildings were of half-timbered construction, with the posts exposed on both sides of the wall and filler made of woven sticks and plaster, called wattle and daub, in between the timber members.
-The Roman architect Vitruvius felt this construction method was a fire risk, but we now know that thick timbers are actually quite fire resistant.
+The Roman architect Vitruvius felt this construction method was a fire risk, but we now know that thick timers are actually quite fire resistant.

 As the Roman Empire spread, their practices in timber framing spread with them.
 Timber framing became especially popular in what is now Germany, France and England.
 Half-timbered construction was still the prevalent form, and when you picture an English or German timber framed building this is likely what comes to mind.
 The German town of Quedlinberg has over 1200 half-timbered houses constructed over 500 years.
 The English developed the cruck truss, a medieval development that is still used today.